TimOliver/TOInsetGroupedTableView/README.md

 ## Usage

-Integrating `TOInsetGroupedTableView` is extremely simple.
-All that is required is to replace any instantiations of `UITableView` with `TOInsetGroupedTableView` itself.
+Integrating `TOInsetGroupedTableView` is extremely simple as it introduces no new APIs or changes any external inputs.
+All that is needed is to replace `UITableView()` instantiations with `TOInsetGroupedTableView()`.

 ### Swift